jval1972/Rad-X/readme.txt

 Blockmap consistancy in T_Pusher().
 Does not recalc texture mapping tables if focallength has not changed.
 Corrections to Doom patch detection algorithm.
-Check for erronous width & height in command line parameter -geom.
+Check for erroneous width & height in command line parameter -geom.
 Fixed ripple effect in large flats.
 Corrected lump name character case for runtime loading.

 20201211 - v.1.0.1.744.r852
 ---------------------------
 Fixed memory corruption problems with the music playback thread.
-Fixed potential me﻿mory corruption problem when loading WADs without a PNAMES lump.
+Fixed potential memory corruption problem when loading WADs without a PNAMES lump.
 Fixed potential memory corruption problem when working with the original data file, or a WAD file that does not contain a disk busy patch.
 (STCDROM or STDISK).
 Fixed potential memory corruption problem when taking screenshots in OpenGL mode.
 Fixed potential error with the shareware data file of RADIX.
-Prevents infinite loop for erronous A_Chase() placement. ﻿ Corrected dehacked parsing of the "CODEP FRAME" keyword.
+Prevents infinite loop for erroneous A_Chase() placement. ﻿ Corrected dehacked parsing of the "CODEP FRAME" keyword.
 Loads a bit faster due to some optimizations.
 Fixed diskbuzy height calculation in OpenGL mode.